roger-/guides/Debian  armel chroot/README.md

 # Installing ffmpeg
 Debian Jessie unfortunately does not include ffmpeg, so we need to install it from another repo (within the chroot).

+NOTE: ffmpeg takes a long time to start on the target.
+Seems to be related to /dev/urandom?

 ```bash
 echo "deb http://archive.deb-multimedia.org/ jessie-backports main" > /tmp/multimedia.list
 echo "deb http://archive.deb-multimedia.org/ jessie main non-free"  >> /tmp/multimedia.list